Antrim Coast: Drive the Causeway Coastal Route

 The Caldragh Cemetery on Boa Island

-For something truly unusual, you’ll want to detour to Boa Island.
+For something truly unusual, you'll want to detour to Boa Island.
 The Caldragh Cemetery contains two unique stone carvings.
-The larger one has faces on its two sides, which has made some call it a Janus figure, but all that they really know is that one is quite obviously male, and the other clearly female.
+The larger one has faces on its two sides, which has made some call it a Janus figure, but all that they really know is that one is quite obviously male, and the other is clearly female.
 The smaller carving, “The Lustyman,” was brought to the cemetery from another location.

 Some theorize that the statues are Celtic or from the British Iron Age, but the truth is that they are a mystery.
 No one is sure of their age or origin, or why they were carved.